ARTFL-Project/PhiloLogic4/docs/query_syntax.md

 or a parent with property x.
 This can often be handled at the database level by normalizing metadata to a single fine-grained layer, but is tricky.
 Likewise, searches for `NULL` values in recursive objects will often return "virtual" philologic objects, which don't exist in the XML but are necessary for balanced tree arithmetic.

+### Regexp syntax ###

+Basic regexp syntax, adapted from the egrep regular expression syntax.

+* The character `.` matches any single character except newline.
+* Bracket expressions can match sets or ranges of characters: `[aeiou]` or `[a-z]`, but will only match a single character unless followed by one of the quantifiers below.
+* `*` indicates that the regular expression should match zero or more occurrences of the previous character or bracketed group.
+* `+` indicates that the regular expression should match one or more occurrences of the previous character or bracketed group.
+* `?` indicates that the regular expression should match zero or one occurrence of the previous character or bracketed group.
+Thus, `.*` is an approximate "match anything" wildcard operator, rather than the more traditional (but less precise) `*` in many other search engines.